• Home

 But the main feature is something else.
 As new information is integrated into the parallel structure, earlier transactions are rolled back.
 Consequently, data in the hashgraph is not permanently stored.
 Therefore, to ensure its operation, several gigabytes of memory are needed for one node.

-The consensus mechanism in hashgraph ensures fairness by preventing any single participant from monopolizing or manipulating the network.
-This promotes equitable access and transaction integrity.
+3. Fairness: The consensus mechanism in hashgraph prevents any single participant from dominating or manipulating the network.

 In this section, we will consider the key differences and similarities between blockchain and hashgraph.
 You will discover how each technology addresses scalability, speed, and overall efficiency.